tropiano/tropianhs/_posts/2025-07-11-june-report.md

 Another month another report.
 Looking at my notes, it seems such a long time ago.
 I guess that means I am making progress, or at least I am moving forward and doing things.
 Which is positive.

 I started to meet new people again in June, which is something I didn't do since a very long time.
 Living in another country is complicated to find new people, but social media help.
-Despite all the hate and brainrot online, I still think socials are a net positive in people's lives.
+Despite all the hate and brainrot online, I still think social medias are a net positive in people's lives.
 Especially people that travel a lot and have non-standard interests.

 Work-wise, I kept freelancing, this helps me have a stable income.
 Although I am not saving, and actually losing a few hundreds each month.
 Life is expensive in Moscow, and the exchange rate is not making it easier.